-‘We Wear the Mask’ by Paul Laurence Dunbar is a three-stanza poem which is separated into one set of five lines, one of four, and one of six.
+‘We Wear the Mask’ by Paul Laurence Dunbar is a three-stanza poem that is separated into one set of five lines, one of four, and one of six.
 The poem is structured in the form of a rondeau.
 This form is defined by having 10-15 lines and being organized into three stanzas.
 The rhyme scheme of this piece is repetitive, oriented around a refrain.
-In this case, the pattern is, aabba aabc aabac.
-The end sounds repeat throughout this piece, with the refrain, “We wear the mask” appearing at the end of the second and third stanza.
+In this case, the pattern is aabba aabc aabac.
+The end sounds repeat throughout this piece, with the refrain, “We wear the mask” appearing at the end of the second and third stanzas.

 Summary of We Wear the Mask